Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.

 - Creating public programs that teach science to the Academy’s guests

-- Deliver and facilitate science experiences on the public floor
+- Delivering and facilitating science experiences on the public floor

-- Build confidence and interpersonal skills through a positive learning community
+- Building confidence and interpersonal skills through a positive learning community

-- Participate in a variety of educational outreach opportunities across the San Francisco Bay Area
+- Participating in a variety of educational outreach opportunities across the San Francisco Bay Area

-Whether it’s participating in a science based flash mob or exploring leaf cutter ants with guests in the rainforest, the TASC Force brings fun, interactive programs to the public floor.
+Whether it’s participating in a science based dance performance or exploring leaf cutter ants with guests in the rainforest, the TASC Force brings fun, interactive programs to the public floor.

 To be eligible for the Teen Advocates for Science Communication, applicants must: